sighupio/fury-distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 The client secret for oidc kubernetes auth

+## .spec.distribution.modules.auth.oidcKubernetesAuth.emailClaim

+### Description

+The email claim for oidc kubernetes auth

+## .spec.distribution.modules.auth.oidcKubernetesAuth.enabled

+### Description

+If true, oidc kubernetes auth will be enabled

+## .spec.distribution.modules.auth.oidcKubernetesAuth.namespace

+### Description

+The namespace to set in the context of the kubeconfig file

+## .spec.distribution.modules.auth.oidcKubernetesAuth.removeCAFromKubeconfig

+### Description

+Set to true to remove the CA from the kubeconfig file

 ## .spec.distribution.modules.auth.oidcKubernetesAuth.scopes

 ### Description

 The scopes for oidc kubernetes auth

-### Constraints

-**minimum number of items**: the minimum number of items for this array is: `0`

-## .spec.distribution.modules.auth.oidcKubernetesAuth.usernameClaim

-### Description

-The username claim for oidc kubernetes auth

-## .spec.distribution.modules.auth.oidcKubernetesAuth.emailClaim

-### Description

-The email claim for oidc kubernetes auth

 ## .spec.distribution.modules.auth.oidcKubernetesAuth.sessionSecurityKey